BYD Dolphin Review

 Battery, range and charging

-Although BYD offers the Dolphin in its home market with two battery options (30.7kWh and 44.9kWh) the brand has reworked the car for Europe with a bigger 60kWh pack and faster charging capability.
-Bosses are planning to introduce a smaller battery to the range at a later date, but its size and a timeline for its arrival have yet to be confirmed.
+Although BYD offers the Dolphin in its home market with two small battery options (30.7kWh and 44.9kWh) the brand has reworked the car for Europe and is offering a bigger 60kWh pack and faster charging capability, along with the 44.9kWh unit.

 The battery features BYD’s blade design (which allows for more cells to be packed into a smaller space) and uses LFP chemistry.
 LFP batteries are cheaper to make, more durable and don’t have cobalt in them.
 The blade arrangement is also incredibly strong which has the dual benefit of helping structural rigidity and improving safety.